Sara Corning: Death

 Corning later retired and moved back to her childhood home and died in Yarmouth on May 5, 1969.

 Posthumous recognition

 In 2004, Karekin II, the current Catholicos of All Armenians, the supreme head of the Armenian Apostolic Church, gave a Message of Blessing, which contained a tribute to Corning.

 She is the namesake to the Sara Corning Centre for Genocide Education in Toronto, Ontario.
+She is also honored in the Yarmouth County Museum & Archives, and the Sara Corning Society (both in Nova Scotia).

 In a ceremony on September 14, 2019 attended by the Hon.
 Arthur J. LeBlanc, Lieutenant Governor of Nova Scotia, and by Anahit Harutyunyan, ambassador to Canada of Armenia, the Sara Corning Society unveiled a statue of Corning behind the Yarmouth County Museum and Archives complex on the former site of the Zion United Baptist Church, which Corning attended in her lifetime.
 The statue will be a permanent fixture outside the Museum.

+On September 19, 2025, a park was dedicated in her memory in North Chegoggin, close to her birthplace and her grave site.